 Trusts are different, and generally more popular than wills now in California, as they help to avoid probate court.
 A revocable living trust is usually recommended for anyone who owns a home, or anyone with minor children.

 Trusts can be either living or testamentary, and revocable or irrevocable, but unless you have a very specific situation, most people will set up a revocable trust.
 Revocable simply means you are able to change it and update it during your lifetime.
 Beyond this, even with setting up a revocable living trust, we will usually also do a simple will at the same time, called a pourover will, which identifies that you have set up a trust and that you intend to put your assets into that trust.
 The will also allows you to nominate a guardian over any minor children.

 A power of attorney is a document with many variants, each of which give another person some degree of power to act as the principal’s proxy (or agent).
 A durable power of attorney is often the type most recommended as an estate planning tool, because it gives the proxy the ability to make decisions in the name of the principal should the principal be incapacitated.

 Powers of attorney are usually created either to grant power over healthcare decisions, or financial decisions.
 One person can be given both.
-A principal can also have several agents.
+A principal can also have several agents (usually family members) acting jointly together.
 Powers of attorney can also be specifically written to limit or adjust this power – for example, one can create a document assigning power of attorney to multiple individuals, but only if they act jointly, and not individually.